pablobernabeu/website-files/content/home/teaching-supervision.md

 |             | Master's statistics (401) using R — Lab sessions |
 | **2018–19** | Understanding psychology (101) — Seminars and essay marking |
 |             | Investigating psychology: Analysis (102) using SPSS — Lab sessions |

-During my PhD, I was also a representative for graduate teaching assistants in my department for a year.

-Earlier in my career, I [taught English to secondary-education students in Spain](/#other-work), and [taught Spanish to adults in Lithuania](/#BA-degree).